 In short, don’t be afraid to stretch your footprint.
 Send kegs and cans to the next big town down the road, work with local specialty bottle shops and high-end grocery chains.
 I totally understand the fear of stale shelf beer, yet if you want to get picky with accounts to ensure your beer is kept cold and not in warm backstock, be choosy.
 Yet if you don’t send your beer to draft accounts (see Widmer’s innovation program) or don’t can/bottle more of your beer during the “stay at home” months, roughly between September and April, your brand identity can slip as a result.

 Find a balance of draft and packaged beer that works and change it up based upon the season.

 This might seem like a self-explanatory notion, yet it can get businesses into trouble before they even open their doors.
-If you’re taking on raising of capital to start or expand a brewery yourself, be cautious and deliberate, talk with those who’ve done what you’re attempting to do, and be prepared to spend twice money as much as you’ve budgeted for.
+If you’re taking on raising of capital to start or expand a brewery yourself, be cautious and deliberate, talk with those who’ve done what you’re attempting to do, and be prepared to spend twice as much money as you’ve budgeted for.

 Becoming over-leveraged can become a hill too steep to climb.
 If you’re able to partner with an interested group that can provide capital, this might be your best option.
-While I’ll never claim to be an expert on financial planning, there are a multitude of avenues you can take, it’s just a matter of ensuring to keep things within a scale that will work for your business plan.
+While I’ll never claim to be an expert on financial planning, there are a multitude of avenues you can take, it’s just a matter of ensuring you keep things at a scale that will work for your business plan.